keatonthornock/Program/README.md

 *Original code Repository at https://github.com/keatonthornock/program*

 *NOTE: if opening the example below on a desktop browser you can still view how it appears on mobile.
-Right click after opening the site → Inspect → Toggle Device Emulation (in the tool bar of dev tools).*
+Right click after opening the site → Inspect → Toggle device emulation (in the tool bar of dev tools).*

 Example (live demo site): https://keatonthornock.github.io/program